arun1729/cog/README.md

 ### Advance config

 ```
-INDEX_BLOCK_LEN=10
+INDEX_BLOCK_LEN = 10
 INDEX_CAPACITY = 2000
 INDEX_LOAD_FACTOR = 80
 ```

 Default index capacity of 2000 is on the lower end, it is intend for light usage of Cog such as using it as a hash-table data structure.
-For larger indexing use case, INDEX_CAPACITY should be set to larger number otherwise it could lead to too many open index files.
+For larger indexing use case, INDEX_CAPACITY should be set to larger number otherwise it will lead to too many open index files.

 ## Performance

 Put and Get calls performance:

-> ops/s: 15685.4110073
+> ops/second: 15685

 The perf test script is included with the tests: insert_bench.py